 Inventory reporting: One of the most significant differences between GAAP and IFRS is how the two standards treat inventory reporting.
 With IFRS, you can't use the LIFO method to measure inventory.
 IFRS standards maintain that LIFO doesn't portray inventory flow accurately and could make your company's income appear lower than it is.
 In comparison, GAAP standards allow your company to track its inventory using either LIFO or FIFO.

 Intangible assets: GAAP and IFRS approach intangible assets differently.
-Under IFRS, intangible assets can be recognized if they offer a future economic benefit to your firm.
-However, GAAP recognizes intangible assets at their current fair market value ― without any additional assessment.
+Under IFRS, intangible assets can be recognized if they offer a probable future economic benefit to your firm.
+However, GAAP recognizes intangible assets based on their current fair market value — without assessing future benefits.

 Financial reporting: GAAP standards follow a highly specific set of rules and procedures with little room for interpretation.
 These rules are designed to prevent accountants from inflating your business's financial records to mislead investors.
 However, IFRS would give your company more room for interpretation in your financial reporting.

 Revenue recognition: GAAP has specific standards for recognizing revenue across different industries.
-Generally, revenue cannot be reported until the buyer receives the goods or services purchased from your organization.
-IFRS states that revenue can be recognized once the value is delivered to your clients.
+Generally, revenue cannot be reported until the buyer has received the goods or services purchased from your organization.
+IFRS states that revenue can be recognized once the value has been delivered to your clients, even if payment hasn't yet been received.

-Liabilities classification: Under GAAP standards, liabilities are classified as current or noncurrent depending on how long your business has to repay its debt.
-Any debt you must repay within the next 12 months is considered a current liability.
-Debt with a repayment period longer than 12 months is considered long-term debt.
-IFRS doesn’t distinguish between current and noncurrent liabilities and instead groups them together.
+Liabilities classification: Under GAAP standards, liabilities are classified as either current or noncurrent based on how long your business has to repay its debts.
+Debt due within the next 12 months is considered a current liability, while debt with a repayment period longer than 12 months is considered long-term debt.
+IFRS, by contrast, groups all liabilities together without this distinction.

 Jamie Johnson has spent more than five years providing invaluable financial guidance to business owners, leading them through the financial intricacies of entrepreneurship.
 From offering investment lessons to recommending funding options, business loans and insurance, Johnson distills complex financial matters into easily understandable and actionable advice, empowering entrepreneurs to make informed decisions for their companies.
 As a business owner herself, she continually tests and refines her business strategies and services.